ctz/graviola/README.md

 interleaved; this is future work.)
 There is also an optional AVX-512 by-16 AES-CTR and GHASH.
 It uses dynamic CPU feature detection, so AVX-512 is not required at runtime.

-On aarch64 we have a by-8 AES-CTR and by-8 GHASH (this is neither interleaved nor stitched).
+On aarch64 we have a stitched by-8 AES-CTR and by-8 GHASH (not currently interleaved).

 ## Architecture